Make Spooky Bat Wings

 - Tempera paints

 - Start by discussing bats with your child.
-It may be helpful to read a non-fiction book about bats or show her a few photographs.
-Ask her to describe what a bat looks like.
+It may be helpful to read a non-fiction book about bats or show him a few photographs.
+Ask him to describe what a bat looks like.
 Talk about the bat wings specifically in terms of shape, size, color, and function.

 - Now ask your child to use chalk or a white crayon to draw outlines of bat wings on the black paper.
-These should be large enough in size to fit her.
+They should be large enough in size to fit him.

 - Help your child to cut the wings out.

-- Encourage your child to embellish the bat wings for a personalized touch.
-Have her use glitter in dark colors (such as purple and blue) along with glue and tempera paints to create texture and pattern.
+- Encourage your child to embellish the bat wings to give them a personalized touch.
+Have him use glitter in dark colors (such as purple and blue) along with glue and tempera paints to create texture and patterns.

-- Thread the ribbon through the holes.
-Each wing will have a shoulder strap that will be created by one piece of ribbon being threaded through the top and bottom holes.
-Connect the wings by threading another piece of ribbon through the middle hole on each wing, and then tying the two together.
+- Thread the string through the holes.
+Each wing will have a shoulder strap created by threading one piece of string through the top and bottom holes.
+Connect the wings by threading another piece of string through the middle hole on each wing, and then tying the two together.

-After the bat wings are completed, adjust the arm strap ribbons to fit your child.
-Watch as she flies away into the world of Halloween pretend play!
+After the bat wings are completed, adjust the strings so the wings fit your child.
+Watch as he flies away into the world of eerie pretend play!